jceelen/alfred-10000ft-scripts/README.md

 # 10.000ft Scripts - Workflow for Alfred #
-10.000ft workflow for Alfred, the aim is to make working with 10.000ft faster.
+10.000ft workflow for Alfred (only tested in Alfred3), the aim is to make working with 10.000ft faster.

 This script is a very simple first version and a research project and not really meant for distribution (yet) but just try it!
 And please, [give me feedback!](https://github.com/jceelen/alfred-10000ft-scripts/issues) :-).
 I am happy to help with questions.